-- all simplification rules, including the ones coming from datatype and fun, - the additional lemmas $th_1 \dots th_n$, and
+- all simplification rules, including the ones coming from datatype and fun, - the additional lemmas $th_1 \ldots th_n$, and - the assumptions.

-• the assumptions.

 In addition to or instead of add there is also del for removing simplification rules temporarily.
 Both are optional.
 Method auto can be modified similarly: